ghacks Technology News

 Youtube finally playing HD content

-If a user uploads a video with the following settings it will not be encoded into a lower resolution.
+If a user uploads a video with the following settings it will not be encoded to a lower resolution.
 I will post some examples of high def Youtube videos and an instruction video as well at the end of the article:

 • 640 x 480 size